WangDeyu/unet_darknet/Readme.md

 I recommend using cscope to browse through the code, makes life easier!

-Sample date to train and test can be found in data/unet folder.
+Sample data to train and test can be found in data/unet folder.

 Feel free to adapt the code to your needs.